-- 1.99 Reasonable Times: for the purpose of the Communication by Mail, Telephone, Visits and Access to Media policy, this refers to visiting times or telephone usage times that generally apply to all recipients in the program and do not seriously tax the effective functioning of the facility. - 1.100 Recipient: an individual who has received or is currently receiving services from ICCMHA. - 1.101 Recipient's Mail: incoming or outgoing mail, including parcels and packages - 1.102 Restraint: the use of a physical device to restrict an individual's movement.
-Restraint does not include the use of a device primarily intended to provide anatomical support. - 1.103 Retrovirus: a specific viral particle which produces an enzyme, reverse transcriptase, which transcribes the virus's RNA genome into the host's DNA molecular structures, thereby altering the cell's genetic makeup.
+- 1.98 Reasonable Times: For the purpose of the Communication by Mail, Telephone, Visits and Access to Media policy, this refers to visiting times or telephone usage times that generally apply to all recipients in the program and do not seriously tax the effective functioning of the facility. - 1.99 Recipient: An individual who has received or is currently receiving services from The Right Door for Hope, Recovery and Wellness. - 1.100 Recipient's Mail: Incoming or outgoing mail, including parcels and packages - 1.101 Restraint: The use of a physical device to restrict an individual's movement.
+Restraint does not include the use of a device primarily intended to provide anatomical support. - 1.102 Retrovirus: A specific viral particle which produces an enzyme, reverse transcriptase, which transcribes the virus's RNA genome into the host's DNA molecular structures, thereby altering the cell's genetic makeup.
 When the virus is incorporated into the host cell, it remains for the life of the cell and is passed on to subsequent generations of cells.
 Contrary to the usual extrusion of viral particles by infected cells, at which time contagiousness is possible by casual contact, retroviruses remain inside the nucleus and require a live cell for transmission from host to host.
-To date, no study has demonstrated that a host can become free of a retrovirus infection after it has become established. - 1.104 Risk of Exposure: the potential for transmitting an infecting agent from one person to another; in the case of AIDS, this means the potential contact with blood, semen, vaginal secretions, breast milk, mucous membrane exposure, tissues or tissue fluids of an infected individual.
+To date, no study has demonstrated that a host can become free of a retrovirus infection after it has become established. - 1.103 Risk of Exposure: The potential for transmitting an infecting agent from one person to another; in the case of AIDS, this means the potential contact with blood, semen, vaginal secretions, breast milk, mucous membrane exposure, tissues or tissue fluids of an infected individual.
 Casual contact with an HIV-infected person does not pose a risk of exposure for AIDS.
-Risk of exposure to other recipients/recipients is also predicated on the potential for contact with blood and/or bodily fluids.
-The usual recipient/recipient interactions do not pose a threat.
-Therefore, behaviors must be assessed on an individual basis. - 1.105 Secondary Recipient: a family member (example: spouse/partner; parent; child; sibling) to an individual who has received or is receiving services from the Department or a Community Mental Health Services program or services from the private sector equivalent to those offered by the Department or a Community Mental Health Services program.
+Risk of exposure to a recipient or other recipients is also predicated on the potential for contact with blood and/or bodily fluids.
+The usual recipient to recipient interactions do not pose a threat.
+Therefore, behaviors must be assessed on an individual basis. - 1.104 Secondary Recipient: A family member (example: spouse/partner; parent; child; sibling) to an individual who has received or is receiving services from the Department or a Community Mental Health Services program or services from the private sector equivalent to those offered by the Department or a Community Mental Health Services program.